zYeoman/myStars/README.md

 - [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.
 - [Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git
-- [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
+- [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know about
 - [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) - TensorFlow - A curated list of dedicated resources http://tensorflow.org
 - [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 - [Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.